Dan Wheeler: Boston Red Sox

 On December 17, 2010, the Boston Red Sox signed Wheeler to a one-year, $3 million contract with a club option for 2012.

 Cleveland Indians

-Wheeler was a non-roster invitee with the Cleveland Indians in 2012.
-He was added to the opening day roster on April 4, 2012.
-He struggled early, however, with an 8.76 ERA in 12 games.
-Wheeler was designated for assignment immediately following the game on May 13, 2012, against the Boston Red Sox in which he gave up six earned runs in one inning.
-After clearing waivers, Wheeler was outrighted to the triple-A Columbus Clippers on May 16, 2012.
+On January 26, 2012, Wheeler signed a minor league contract with the Cleveland Indians.
+He was added to the team's Opening Day roster on April 4.
+He struggled early, however, with an 8.76 ERA and two strikeouts in 12 games.
+Wheeler was designated for assignment immediately following the game on May 13, against the Boston Red Sox in which he gave up six earned runs in one inning.
+After clearing waivers, Wheeler was outrighted to the triple-A Columbus Clippers on May 16.
 He appeared in 36 games for Columbus, posting a 3-3 record and a 2.32 ERA.
-On October 6, 2012, Wheeler elected free agency.
+On October 4, Wheeler elected free agency.

 Kansas City Royals

 On December 11, 2012, the Kansas City Royals confirmed they had signed Wheeler to a minor league contract with an expected invite to Major League spring training, but he would never appear in another major league game.
+He was released on May 11, 2013.